rigbypc/SOParallelCorpusReplication/README.md

 2. For creating the dictionary run from the command line: th preprocess.lua -train_src ~/data/eng.tok -train_tgt ~/data/code.tok -keep_frequency true -save_data ~/data/dictionary

-For each corpus there will be a dictionary with three columns (tab separated):
+For each corpus there will be a dictionary with three columns (tab separated).

+Example:

 | token | 1-indexed token id | Occurance frequency |
 | ------------- | ------------- | ------------- |